7 Ways to Work With Your Shadow

 We all have these emotions, they may come and go and we may learn ways to manage them, but that doesn’t ensure that they do not return or surprise you in moments when you least expect.
 Understanding these emotions takes consistency in your meditative practice.

 There is no magic pill, ceremony, shaman, class or program that will make these emotions dissolve entirely and indefinitely.
-Your personal work may look like breath work, astral projection, conversations with your higher self, exercise, chord cutting, painting, tapping, running, etc. Find what works for you.
+Your personal work may look like breath work, astral projection, conversations with your higher self, exercise, chord cutting, painting, tapping, running, etc. Any form of self-care is a step in the right direction.
+Find what works for you.

 Everyone is different and the work never ends.
 But each step you take awakens your inner self and you’ll notice beautiful changes in how you act, feel & the energy you give off.